AdobeDocs/app-builder/src/pages/guides/app_builder_guides/deployment/credential_rotation.md

 # Credential Rotation

 Eventually you will need to rotate your credentials to keep everything secure.
-This page outlines best practices for updating parameters (inputs ) to your actions without disruption.
+This page outlines best practices for updating parameters (inputs) to your actions without disruption.

 ## Why rotate credentials?

-If your credentials were leaked, for example by appearing in a errant log, or by a Developer who left the team, it is simply good practice to rotate them periodically.
+If your credentials may have been leaked, for example by appearing in a errant log or because a Developer left the team, it is good practice to rotate them.

 ## How to rotate credentials